Mission: Impossible - The Final Reckoning (2025) Movie Review

 As well as the stunts in the film, Cruise has more than proved his worth as an action star.
 This film’s supporting cast is also good.

 Franchise mainstay Benji Dunn returns.
-Simon Pegg gives a good, if limited performance as the character.
-Hayley Atwell also returns as Grace, giving a capable performance.
+Simon Pegg gives a good, if limited, acting performance as the character.

 Also returning is Pom Klementieff as the former assassin, Paris.